grace-anand/blog/src/content/blog/git/this-is-how-you-can-git-commit-in-past-date.md

 ---
-title: 'This is how you can git commit in past date
+title: 'This is how you can git commit in past date'
-description: 'TLDR: Yes, you can.
+description: 'Can you commit in past date?
+TLDR; Yes, you can.
 Let me show you how.'
 pubDate: 'Oct 01 2023'
 heroImage: '/placeholder-hero.jpg'
 tags: ['tips']
 ---

+Can you commit in past date?
+TLDR; Yes, you can.
+Let me show you how.

 ## Types of commit date